 - Do I condemn myself?

-If you answer yes to any of these questions, there is a strong possibility that you have sinful pride.
-Replace your pride by filling your thoughts with God’s glory revealed to us through Christ’s finished work on the cross.
+If you answer yes to any of these questions, it's likely you have sinful pride.
+Replace your pride with God’s glory revealed to us through Christ’s finished work on the cross.

 I take, O cross, thy shadow for my abiding place;